 SCHD vs VYM: Quality vs Diversification

-Both SCHD and VYM are popular dividend ETFs from respected providers—Schwab and Vanguard.
-Both have ultra-low expense ratios (0.06%).
-Both pay quarterly dividends.
-But beneath these similarities lie two completely different philosophies.
+SCHD and VYM are both popular dividend ETFs from respected providers—Schwab and Vanguard.
+Both have ultra-low expense ratios (0.06%) and pay quarterly dividends.

+But beneath these similarities lie two completely different investment philosophies.
 SCHD bets on quality.
 VYM bets on diversification.
-Here's how to choose between them.

 SCHD: The Quality Filter

 The result?
 About 100 holdings concentrated in proven dividend growers like Broadcom, Home Depot, Cisco, and Coca-Cola.
-SCHD isn't chasing the highest yields—it's selecting the companies most likely to grow those yields over time.

 VYM: The Diversification Play

 VYM (Vanguard High Dividend Yield ETF) takes a different approach.
-It tracks the FTSE High Dividend Yield Index, holding 400+ stocks that simply pay above-average dividends.
+It tracks the FTSE High Dividend Yield Index, holding 400+ stocks that pay above-average dividends.

 Choose SCHD if:

-- You prioritize dividend growth over current yield
+- You prioritize dividend growth rate

 - You believe quality beats diversification

-- You want exposure to proven dividend champions
+- You want proven dividend champions

 - You're comfortable with ~100 holdings